-O&A Design is a London branch of the highly regarded, award-winning Russian company Oleg Klodt Architecture & Design established in 2000.
+O&A London is an international office of award-winning Russian company Oleg Klodt Architecture & Design established in 2000.
 Despite the fact that the London branch of the bureau was registered back in 2017 it took Oleg and Anna nearly a year to find suitable office space.
 They finally chose a building in the style of the French Renaissance located in Belgravia just 5 minutes walk from Buckingham Palace.

 Exterior Grosvenor Gardens House, built in 1867 and designed by architect Thomas Cundy was the first building in London offering apartments for short- and long-term rent.
 It was later used as a hotel and today, having undergone reconstruction offers modern office spaces.
 The company office is 75 square meters and is positioned on the 4th floor of the building.
 It offers a magnificent view of the historic part of the city with its amazing architecture.